Are you having trouble staying positive and focused on your Intuitive Eating journey?

 I encourage you to try your affirmation silently first and then out loud.
 While it might seem silly at first, hearing the words out loud can feel different than saying them in your head.
 See how each method makes you feel.
 If one works better than the other, go with it.

 Support and encouragement are vital for improving your relationship with food and body image.
 Use these affirmation as intentions, as journal prompts, or as mindfulness mantras to support wherever you are in your Intuitive Eating journey.
 You’ve got this!

 I hope you found many affirmations in this article that speak to you.
 Let me know which ones were most helpful!
-If you need more support, I provide Intuitive Eating coaching and eating disorder nutrition therapy.
+If you need more support, I am a Certified Intuitive Eating Counselor who provides Intuitive Eating coaching and eating disorder nutrition therapy.
 I look forward to helping you on your path to food freedom.